Medical Question Summarization with Entity-driven Contrastive Learning

 Accurately capturing question focus and generating hard negative samples are crucial for further improvement on the MQS task.

 As medical question summarization is an emerging task in natural language processing, having enough and reliable data is another important and urgent issue.
 There are four popular datasets available, including MeQSum \citep{abacha2019summarization}, CHQ-Summ \citep{yadav2021nlm}, iCliniq and HealthCareMagic \citep{mrini2021joint}.
 Among them, the MeQSum dataset is manually constructed by selecting CHQs together with their summaries from the U.S. National Library of Medicine.
 The CHQ-Summ dataset is extracted from the healthcare category in Yahoo!
 Answers L6 corpus.
 The iCliniq and HealthCareMagic datasets are extracted from MedDialog dataset \citep{mrini2021joint, zeng2020meddialog}.
 Although the pioneering works strive to construct suitable datasets, according to our empirical investigation, some of them suffer from serious data leakage problems.
-For example, the duplicate rate of data samples in the iCliniq datasets reaches 33\%, which leads to the overlap of training and test data and makes the evaluation results unreliable.
+For example, the duplicate rate of data samples in the iCliniq datasets reaches 33\% (duplicate samples refer to samples with different IDs but identical content), which leads to the overlap of training and test data and makes the evaluation results unreliable.
 To ensure reliable evaluations of related models on the MQS task, it is crucial to carefully check the datasets and filter out any duplicate samples.